Coles Whalen

-Coles Whalen is an Americana, pop and country singer-songwriter based in Denver.
+Coles Whalen is a pop and country singer-songwriter based in Denver.
 She has toured extensively through the United States and Canada and has released six independent records.

-Whalen also composed and performed the soundtrack to Passport & Palette, a Public Television Series, and is the voice of the Living Spaces 2010 ad campaign seen in Super Bowl XLIV.
+Whalen also composed and performed the soundtrack to Passport & Palette, a public television series, and is the voice of the Living Spaces 2010 ad campaign seen in Super Bowl XLIV.
 In 2009, a writer for the St. Joseph News-Press described her music as "evolving from a stereotypical emotive folksy singer-songwriter into an artist who dabbles in crafting melodic pop mixed with touches of alt-country, rock and jazz."

-In January 2023, the Supreme Court of the United States agreed to review a case—Counterman v.
-Colorado—regarding the extent of First Amendment protection for threatening communications.
-Whalen was the victim of the threatening communications in the case.
+In January 2023, the Supreme Court of the United States agreed to review a particular case regarding the extent of First Amendment protection for threatening communications.
+Whalen was the recipient of the communications in the case.